shwetabishtt/sql-sales-customer-analytics-/README.md

 ### 7. Customer Analytics Report

-A reusable customer-level reporting view was created to consolidate key customer metrics.
+A customer-level analytical report was created to consolidate key customer metrics and purchasing behavior.

 The report includes: